gaurangharness/github-actions-maven-release-sample/README.md

-# Github action maven release - Sample test project
+# Github action maven release - Sample project

 This repository is a sample project to show you a usage of [the maven github action](https://github.com/qcastel/github-actions-maven-release) in a dummy Java application.